harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 When I was first learning Haskell, though, it felt like punching holes in cards.
 I couldn&rsquo;t get my head around the interplay between the purity of the language and the need to interact with the real world.
 A long while before, I&rsquo;d grokked Gary Bernhardt&rsquo;s [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) message, but how does this apply in a world where, supposedly, **everything** is functional?
 As we&rsquo;ll see, the Haskell equivalent is something like &ldquo;functional core, `IO` shell&rdquo; - but we&rsquo;re getting ahead of ourselves.
 I wrote [my own toy implementation](https://github.com/harryaskham/tetriskell) as a way of getting to grips with the language, and thought I&rsquo;d revisit it, rewriting it piece-by-piece in notebook style.

-<a id="org9380d72"></a>
+<a id="org4031d11"></a>

 # Strategy

+-   We&rsquo;ll build up from a play area, to the tetrominos, to the game logic, to user input, and finally to a self-playing bot.
 -   We&rsquo;ll represent the play area as a [`Map`](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html) (think: a tree-backed dictionary) whose keys are coordinates, and whose values are the contents of a grid cell, where the y-coordinate grows from top to bottom.
 -   We&rsquo;ll make this 10x24, to allow for a 4-row buffer at the top in which to place new pieces.
 -   Pieces themselves will begin life in a 4x4 grid, and remain that way until they get fixed to the board.
--   This lets us implement both collision detection and bounds checks on falling pieces by stepping forward (either by gravity or user input), looking for overlap, and simply rejecting the new game state.
+    -   This lets us implement rotation, collision detection and bounds checks on falling pieces by stepping forward (either by rotating, by translation or by gravity), looking for overlap, and simply rejecting the new game state if we have overlapping blocks.
+-   We&rsquo;ll build logic to move the game forward one &ldquo;step&rdquo; (apply gravity, fix blocks when they hit bottom, delete full rows, update the score, etc.)
 -   Eventually, we&rsquo;ll have three threads running:
-    -   One to progress the game state (lower the blocks, delete full rows, update score, etc)
+    -   One to progress the game state
     -   One to draw the game to the screen
     -   One to accept user input and act on it
--   We&rsquo;ll also implement a simple bot that simulates a few blocks ahead and optimises for keeping the grid as low as possible.
+-   We&rsquo;ll finally implement a simple bot that looks a few blocks ahead and optimises for keeping the grid as low as possible.

-<a id="orgbe8eff9"></a>
+<a id="org803b2e8"></a>

 # Imports and Dependencies

 We&rsquo;ll start with the imports we need.
-Haskell is &ldquo;batteries included&rdquo; in so far as there is a rich collection of widely used, canonical core libraries on [Hackage](https://hackage.haskell.org/) - but you need to make them available on your system.
+Haskell is &ldquo;batteries included&rdquo; in so far as there is a rich collection of widely used, canonical core libraries on [Hackage](https://hackage.haskell.org/) - but they don&rsquo;t come with the compiler.
+You need to make them available on your system.
 For example, we&rsquo;ll be using [`Map`](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html) a lot, which is part of the `containers` package.
-This needs to be available on your system - there are myriad ways of doing this, but simplest is just running `$ cabal install containers`.
-You might be using Stack, or Nix, or something else.
+The glorious [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) needs you to install these libraries.
+There are myriad ways of doing this, but simplest might just be running `cabal install --lib <libname>`.

 The full list of packages we need here are:

 -   `base`
 -   `containers`